jameshkramer/docs/docs/standard/linq/create-source-office-open-xml-document.md

          Hello World
          ```

-   1. For Visual Basic, use this text.
+   1. For Visual Basic, use this text:

       ```text
       Parsing WordprocessingML with LINQ to XML